 Dell McLain, M.F.A.

 Director of Theatre/Chair of Art, Communication, and Theatre/Professor of Theatre/Director of Chorvettes StageWorks Company

-- This is Prof. McLain’s thirteenth year at Southeastern Oklahoma State University.
+- Prof. McLain’s has been teaching at Southeastern Oklahoma State University for over a decade.
 Previous teaching posts include Northeastern State University in Tahlequah, OK and Austin College in Sherman, TX.
 He received his MFA from the University of New Orleans and his BA from Southeastern.
 He’s a recipient of the Oklahoma College Theatre Teacher of the Year Award and Dell has been three times inducted into the Whose Who Among American Teachers.
 A member of Actor’s Equity Association and the Society of Stage Directors and Choreographers, his professional credits include acting/ directing positions with the Louisiana Shakespeare Festival, Toulouse Cabaret, University of Oklahoma’s Summer Stage, Oklahoma Shakespearean Festival, Portland Center Stage and the Dallas Theatre Center.
 He’s been a recent Oklahoma Chair of the Kennedy Center/ American College Theatre Festival, and was awarded the John F. Kennedy Center for the Performing Arts Bronze Medallion in 2005 for service to that organization.
 Recently Dell was honored with the John F. Kennedy Center for the Performing Arts National Fellowship in Directing.

 Dell McLain receives